-Every New England state has a Town of Warren, but the reason for thos place names is more complicated than you might think.
+New England has six towns called Warren, one in each state, but the reason for those place names is more complicated than you might think.

 The second most popular name?
 Bristol.
 It’s the name of towns in New Hampshire, Maine, Vermont and Rhode Island, a city in Connecticut and counties in Massachusetts and Rhode Island.
 They were named after Bristol, England.